by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

 Growing Tips – Vegetative Stage

-- Sativa plants respond well to LST (low stress training), and are difficult to stress once they’re growing fast.
+- Train plants to grow flat and wide – A flat table-top canopy results in bigger yields and Sativa plants respond well to LST (low stress training).
+They are difficult to stress once they’re growing fast, so feel free to train to your heart’s content.

-- If you’re naturally seeing a significant amount of stem between sets of leaves (as is common with many Sativa strains), defoliation can sometimes do more harm than good.
+- Avoid defoliation unless plant is extra leafy – If you’re naturally seeing a significant amount of stem between sets of leaves (as is common with many Sativa strains), defoliation can sometimes do more harm than good.
 With a stretchy plant, the buds and inside of the plant are often already as exposed as they need to be for optimum results.
-Defoliation is most effective at increasing yields of bushy plants where buds get hidden by leaves, which is much less common with Sativa strains than Indica strains!
+Defoliation is most effective at increasing yields of bushy plants where buds get hidden by leaves, which is much less common with Sativa strains than Indica strains.

-You might not want to choose Sativa-based strains if you’re using a small grow space like this!
+You might want to avoid Sativa-based strains if you’re using a small grow space like this

 Example of a Sativa plant that’s 2 feet tall at only 5 weeks old, and already had to be topped to keep it short!
 This is a very typical vegetative growth structure for a Sativa plant.